sazzadhossain05/cse445_fake_news_detector/README.md

-# This project is on Fake News Detector by Machine Learning Algorithm
+# This project is on Fake News Detector by Machine Learning Algorithms